Sign In Register

 Education

 Educational attainment is solid, with 33.9% holding a bachelor's degree or higher, near the national average.
 75.4% have completed high school.
-Area schools have an average test score of 4.4/10.
+School test scores average 3.7/10, below typical benchmarks.

 Climate & Weather

 Fredonia enjoys a moderate climate with an average annual temperature of 62°F. Winters average 44°F in January while summers reach 80°F in July.
+With 304 sunny days per year, residents enjoy well above the national average of sunshine.
 Annual precipitation totals 52.5 inches.
 Air quality is rated Good with a median AQI of 41.

 Population